Lord Vere Bertie1

 M, #23915, b.
 14 December 1812, d.
 17 June 1862

-Charles John Canning, 1st Earl Canning was born on 14 December 1812 at Gloucester Lodge, Brompton, London, England.1 He was the son of Rt.
+Charles John Canning, 1st Earl Canning was born on 14 December 1812 at Gloucester Lodge, Brompton, London, EnglandG.1 He was the son of Rt.
 Hon.
 George Canning and Joan Scott, Viscountess Canning of Kilbrahan.1 He married Hon.
-Charlotte Stuart, daughter of Charles Stuart, 1st and last Baron Stuart de Rothesay and Lady Elizabeth Margaret Yorke, on 5 September 1835.2 He died on 17 June 1862 at age 49 at Grosvenor Square, London, England.3 He was buried on 21 June 1862 at Westminster Abbey, Westminster, London, England.3 His will was probated on 5 August 1862, at under £250,000.3
+Charlotte Stuart, daughter of Charles Stuart, 1st and last Baron Stuart de Rothesay and Lady Elizabeth Margaret Yorke, on 5 September 1835.2 He died on 17 June 1862 at age 49 at Grosvenor Square, London, EnglandG, without issue.3 He was buried on 21 June 1862 at Westminster Abbey, Westminster, London, EnglandG.3 His will was proven (by probate) on 5 August 1862, at under £250,000.3

 On his death, all of his honours became extinct.3 He has an extensive biographical entry in the Dictionary of National Biography.5